Our Favorite Restaurants In The World | Top Food & Drank

 Over the past few years, we've been fortunate enough to do some traveling.
 During our time in North America, Asia, Europe -- and now South America -- we've found some pretty awesome dining spots along the way!

-These are our 10 favorite restaurants in the entire world.
+These are some of our favorite restaurants in the entire world.
 Check back from time to time; this list is subject to change as we continue our travels.

 Central Restaurante